-Outside its front door, a sand-filled bucket sprouting snuffed cigarette butts; inside, a sticky floor and cathode ray tube TV, Malachy’s opens at noon; happy hour begins immediately and lasts for eight hours.
+Outside, a sand-filled bucket sprouts dead cigarette butts; inside, the sticky floor and CRT TVs have been updated, sort of.
+Malachy’s opens at noon; happy hour begins immediately and lasts for eight hours.

 Malachy’s is a decent ‘period-at-the-end-of-the-sentence’ following a trek to Central Park: visit Strawberry Fields — the ‘Imagine’ mosaic — then cross the street to visit the site of John Lennon’s murder at the entrance to his former home, The Dakota, then a block along 72nd Street to Columbus Avenue and Malachy’s, for a memorial toast.